GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/get_kernel/index.md

    The string specifying the kernel name.

-   **Returns:** The kernel that has been created form the kernel name parameter.
+   **Returns:** kernelNameThe string specifying the kernel name.
+The kernel that has been created form the kernel name parameter.

 ---

-2. Retrieve a SYCL  object described by the typename kernelT. kernel
+2. Retrieve a SYCL kernel object described by the typename kernelT.

    **Parameters:**

-   **Returns:** The kernel that has been created from the kernel name parameter.
+   **Returns:** kernelTTypename specifying the name of the kernel to be returned.
+The kernel that has been created from the kernel name parameter.

 ---